emremrah/subd/README.md

     python api.py

 The API will run on port 5000.
+See swagger.yml for usage.

 ## Getting Started